MrOtherGuy/fx-autoconfig/readme.md

 * `<filename>.uc.mjs` (new in 0.8) - script which will be loaded into target documents asynchronously as ES6 module.
 * `<filename>.sys.mjs` - module script which will be loaded into global context synchronously once on startup

-Additionally (".uc.js") scripts can be marked as background-module by tagging them with `@backgroundmodule` in the script header.
+Additionally (".uc.js") scripts can be marked as background-module by tagging them with `@backgroundmodule` in the script header. `(Deprecated in 0.10.0)`

 Just put any such files into the `JS` directory.
 The `JS` directory should be in the same directory where userChrome.css would be.
 If you wish to change the directory name then you need to modify the `chrome.manifest` file inside `utils` directory.
 For example change `../JS/` to `../scripts/` to make Firefox load scripts from "scripts" folder.